Chad Kruse Phone: 503.928.7500 ck@chadkruse.com

 Quite possibly nothing, except...

-The CFA Program (think CPA for the finance world) is something I enrolled in back in 1997 and have decided to finish up next year (Level III).
+The CFA Program (think CPA for the finance world) is something I enrolled in back in 1997 (just out of undergrad) and will finish up by taking the final exam as soon as I scrape together enough free time (Level III).

-That might possibly make me the only CFA-type currently learning to code software.
+That might possibly make me the only CFA-type that can write an API call in Rails.

 In partnership with one of the most passionate domain experts I have met to date, I played a leadership role with the creation and eventual market launch of WiLD Forests I, L.P., a conservation-based timberland investment management fund.
 I lead corporate development, finance, and fundraising.